-The Gambling Commission has published further data showing how gambling behaviour is reacting to current environmental factors in Great Britain.
+The Gambling Commission has published further data on the gambling industry in Great Britain.

-Comparison should not be made with the industry statistics dataset, as this dataset reported here may include free bets and bonuses, and does not include data from all operators.
+Comparison should not be made with the industry statistics dataset, as this dataset may include free bets and bonuses and does not include data from all operators.

 The latest operator data shows1:

-- online total Gross Gambling Yield (GGY) in Q3 (October to December) was £1.2 billion, a decrease of 2 percent from Q3 the previous year.
-The overall number of total bets and or spins increased 8 percent year-on-year, whilst the average monthly active accounts2 increased 13 percent
+- online total Gross Gambling Yield (GGY) in Q3 (October to December) was £1.3 billion, an increase of 4 percent from Q3 the previous year.
+The overall number of total bets/spins increased 9 percent Year-on-Year (YoY), reaching a new peak of 24 billion, whilst the average monthly active accounts2 increased 2 percent

-- slots GGY increased 2 percent to £582 million between Q3 2021 to 2022 and Q3 2022 to 2023.
-The number of spins increased 8 percent, while the average monthly active accounts increased 13 percent to 3.7 million per month year-on-year for the quarter
+- slots GGY increased 6 percent to £618 million YoY.
+The number of spins increased 11 percent, while the average monthly active accounts in Q3 increased 8 percent to 4 million per month

 Note to editors